mahmood-alashqar/songr/ReadMe.md

 >   * "/Hello" : its just return hello
 >   * "/capitalize/hello" : it return an HTML page with all uppercase , and it recive a paremeter and convert it to uppercase.

-  * "/album" : retrive three of album contains :
+  * "/albumModel" : retrive three of albumModel contains :

-    * the artist of the album
+    * the artist of the albumModel
-    * the title of the album
+    * the title of the albumModel
     * how many song in it
-    * how much long this album
+    * how much long this albumModel

 //////////////////////
 # Now you can succesfully add to the database